wonhyeongseo/map_udacity/README.md

 This implements a Google Map API for visualization and Knockout.js to render the DOM.

 ## Usage
-Download the allinone.html and run it on your favorite browser.
-Thanks!
+Please clone this repository and open the index.html in your favorite browser.
+Please give honest opinions about the code.
+Thank you very much!